tawebbcn/bcn-webdev-checklists/code-alongs.md

 - consider using pair/trio programming
   - use same pairs as PP (TODO notes on daily pair)
   - designate drivers if needed
-  - explain pairing if neededthat
+  - explain pairing if needed

 - explain process to students
   - that it's broken into steps